 - Once a student has earned a "C" grade in these courses, repeats of the same course will not be computed in the student's accounting GPA if the repeat grade is higher than a "C-".

-- Foreign students who are not exempt under university guidelines must complete the TOEFL (Test of English as a Foreign Language).
-The minimum required score depends upon the version of the exam that is completed.
+- Foreign students who are not exempt under University guidelines must complete the TOEFL (Test of English as a Foreign Language).
 IELTS scores are not accepted as a replacement for the TOEFL requirement.
 There are no exceptions to the minimum TOEFL requirements listed below.